HUMAN RIGHTS & SOCIAL JUSTICE MISSION

 aftermath of POTA’s repeal, since the Indian government has preserved

-remain in place at both the central and state levels, such as the Unlawful
+many of the law’s provisions in other statutes.
+Other, similar laws also remain in place at both the central and state levels, such as the Unlawful

 Activities (Prevention) Act.
 Attentiveness to these human rights concerns is